People may feel light-headed and short of breath and have chest pain, and the skin may be cool, sweaty, or bluish.

 Diagnosis of Hemothorax

-If doctors suspect hemothorax, they take a chest x-ray X-Rays of the Chest Anyone thought to have a heart disorder has chest x-rays taken from the front and the side.
-Typically, the person is standing upright, but chest x-rays can be done with people lying in bed if... read more or, particularly if rapid diagnosis is necessary, do a bedside ultrasound procedure called E-FAST (Extended Focused Assessment With Sonography in Trauma) to detect blood in the pleural space between the lung and the chest wall.
+If doctors suspect hemothorax, they take a chest x-ray X-Rays of the Chest X-rays are a type of medical imaging that use very low-dose radiation waves to take pictures of bones and soft tissues.
+Chest x-rays are sometimes used in people who may have a heart disorder... read more or, particularly if rapid diagnosis is necessary, do a bedside ultrasound procedure called E-FAST (Extended Focused Assessment With Sonography in Trauma) to detect blood in the pleural space between the lung and the chest wall.

 Treatment of Hemothorax